Lu Ann Simms

 Lu Ann Simms (born Lucille Anne Ciminelli; July 11, 1932 – September 21, 2003) was an American singer well known in the 1950s.
-A performer since the age of three, she became an overnight star in 1952 after winning first place on the singing contest Arthur Godfrey's Talent Scouts; she subsequently joined the Arthur Godfrey cast and appeared on his radio and television programs Arthur Godfrey Time, Arthur Godfrey and His Friends, The Arthur Godfrey Digest and King Arthur Godfrey and His Round Table.
+A performer since the age of three, she became an overnight star in 1952 after winning first place on the singing contest Arthur Godfrey's Talent Scouts; she subsequently joined the Arthur Godfrey cast and appeared on his radio and television programs Arthur Godfrey Time, Arthur Godfrey and His Friends, The Arthur Godfrey Digest, and King Arthur Godfrey and His Round Table.
+She was also featured on the daytime Robert Q. Lewis show, and also appeared when Lewis was substituting for Godfrey.

 Career

 Born in Rochester, New York, to father Aldridge Ciminelli and mother June Fox, Simms gave her first public performance on Rochester's WHEC radio aged three, singing "When You Wore a Tulip", which went down well with the audience.
 She attended Ss.
 Peter and Paul School, before continuing to Our Lady of Mercy High School.
 While a teenager, she sang at The Barn, also known as Gannett Youth Club, an alcohol-free venue for young people in Henrietta, every Saturday night.
 Simms also sold records in the Columbia Music & Appliance Store, where she earned $35 a week.

 When Simms visited relatives in New York City, she got her break, appearing on Arthur Godfrey's Talent Scouts.
-From 1952 to 1955, Simms appeared on radio and television six days a week, at times for a total of eight separate weekly broadcasts, all linked to Godfrey for CBS.
+From 1952 to 1955, Simms appeared on radio and television six days a week, at times for a total of eight separate weekly broadcasts, all with CBS for Godfrey and for Robert Q. Lewis.
 Her television fame was such that a doll was made in her image with her name.

 Simms released a series of highly successful pop 45s on Columbia Records between 1952 and 1957, Jubilee Records between 1957 and 1960 (in addition to her sole LP), and Top Rank Records in 1960.
 Her recordings were licensed by such record labels as Philips Records and Coronet Records for release outside the United States.
 In February 1953, she scored her first and only Billboard chart hit with "Moving Away", which reached No. 30, accompanied by Percy Faith & His Orchestra.